Find out more about Outdoor Learning programme and meet Dave Ogilvie, our Outdoor Learning Manager.

-One of the highlights of their school careers takes place in S3 when boys and girls in their shared House groups enjoy the 8 day Carbisdale experience with its variety of projects including art, canoeing, environmental studies, orienteering, technology, mountain-biking, two-day expeditions, history, hillwalking and geography.
-Based residentially in the heart of the Scottish Highlands the pupils challenge themselves physically and also learn an enormous amount about the natural history of Scotland and about themselves through individual initiative and working together to overcome challenges, all opportunities that will be fundamental to success in their adult lives.
+One of the highlights of their school careers takes place in S3 when boys and girls are whisked away for an eight day, unplugged adventure in the Scottish Highlands, known as Carbisdale.
+The pupils take part in a huge range of activities, including art, canoeing, environmental studies, orienteering, technology, mountain-biking, two-day expeditions, history, hillwalking and geography.
+They are challenged physically whilst also learning an enormous amount about themselves through individual initiative and working together to overcome challenges, all skills which are fundamental to success in their adult lives.

-Our extensive outdoor learning programme starts from Nursery.
-It helps children to:
+Our extensive outdoor learning programme starts from Nursery and helps children to:

 - Appreciate and respect their natural environment